This page is about your Social Security Application -- your SECOND application to Social Security so that your benefit is recalculated.

 He would file an application for "restricting an application" to her benefits only.
 When he chooses to retire, he begins to draw his own higher benefit (as he waited for his own benefit until an older age) and that also gives her a higher survivor benefit in the future, if that happens.

-More on Social Security and Retirement benefits here!
+More on Social Security benefits here!